 Symptoms Causes and Comments Faint or absent allele peaks Impure template DNA.
 Depending on the DNA purification procedure used and sample source, inhibitors might be present in the DNA sample.
 This may be more of an issue as DNA sample volume increases as a percentage of the total amplification reaction volume.
 Insufficient template.
 Use the recommended amount of template DNA if available.
 Quantify template DNA before use if possible.
 High salt concentration or altered pH.
 If the DNA template is stored in TE buffer that is not pH 8.0 or contains a higher EDTA concentration, the DNA volume should not exceed 20% of the total reaction volume.
-Carryover of $K^+$ , $Na^+$ , $Mg^{2+}$ or EDTA from the DNA sample can negatively affect PCR.
-A change in pH may also affect PCR.
+Carryover of K^+ , Ma^+ , Mg^{2+} or EDTA from the DNA sample can negatively affect PCR.
+A change in pH also may affect PCR.
 Store DNA in TE -4 buffer (10mM Tris-HCl [pH 8.0], 0.1mM EDTA) or TE -4 buffer with 20μg/ml glycogen.
 The reaction volume was too low.
 This system is optimized for a final reaction volume of 25μl for extracted DNA.
 Decreasing the reaction volume may result in suboptimal performance.
-Extra peaks visible in one or all color channels Amplification of more than the recommended amount of purified DNA can result in a higher number of artifact peaks due to overamplification, resulting in saturating signal.
-Use the recommended amount of template DNA.
-See Section 6.L, Results, for additional information about stutter and artifacts.
-The amount of template will need to be optimized if you are using reduced reaction volumes.